The writer makes the acquaintance of a demon and learns she is not "a special sinning snowflake," after all.

 “Everyone sins and usually very easily and without an excessive amount of temptation.
 Satan isn’t that creative, he’s just willing to prey upon my weak human nature.
 I don’t have to indulge the temptations or pay him too much mind or allow him to further distract me from God by beating myself up.”

 Duggan says Uncle Screwtape’s instructions to his nephew have been great Lenten reading.
-“When I’m driving my small herd of children here, there, and yonder, I pop on this dramatic audio version of The Letters, The narrator’s voice is so smooth, delightful and wicked, I find myself laughing out loud.”
+“When I’m driving my small herd of children here, there, and yonder, I pop on this dramatic audio version of The Letters, which you can listen to here.
+The narrator’s voice is so smooth, delightful and wicked, I find myself laughing out loud.”